 Use of Distractors

 The distractors are put in place to make sure you follow the conversation through and to test your attention span.
-Naturally, you have to make sure that you are able to do the same without panicking or wondering if you got it right or not.
+Naturally, you have to make sure that you can do the same without panicking or wondering if you got it right or not.

 Skim through questions in the section – You get 30 seconds to look at the instructions and the questions.
 Underline keywords in the questions to quickly establish the kind of answer that is needed.